That's good! Knowing some HIV facts and understanding what's going on inside your body can help you stay healthy.

-HIV causes damage to your body right away.
+HIV causes damage to your body.
 It starts by attacking CD4 cells in your immune system.
 CD4 cells defend against germs and infections.
 HIV attacks CD4 cells and uses them to make more copies of the virus.

 Pretty soon, the amount of virus in your body, your viral load, goes up.
 And your CD4 count goes down.
 This means you have fewer CD4 cells to help keep you from getting sick.

-Left untreated, HIV can lead to infections, certain cancers, and even to AIDS.
+Left untreated, HIV can lead to infections, certain cancers, and eventually to AIDS.
+AIDS is the final stage of HIV.

-But it doesn’t have to happen.
-Watch the videos below to see how HIV treatment can help stop the damage in your body.
+But it doesn't have to happen.
+Watch the video below to see what HIV can do to your body.
+And how HIV treatment can help reduce the damage in your body.

 Get the basics on what HIV does and how treatment can help.